Vision and Mission

 The KU residency training program is structured to create a collaborative and engaging environment for trainees.

 Residency training at KU is designed based on two-month rotations.
-Rotations consist of one on one training with faculty members..
+Rotations consist of one on one training with faculty members.
 During clinical rotations, residents are responsible for seeing new patient consultations, follow-up visits, and on-treatment visits and are also responsible for contouring cases and evaluating radiation plans.
-Residents do not provide cross coverage for attendings outside of their designated rotation.
-Currently, all rotations are situated at the main Rainbow Boulevard site and all case log requirements can be completed without need for external rotations.
+Residents do not provide cross-coverage for attendings outside of their designated rotation.
+Currently, all rotations are situated at the main Rainbow Boulevard site and all case log requirements can be completed without the need for external rotations.
 Call is taken in one-week blocks along with a designated attending physician and is shared equally amongst all residents.
 Elective rotation opportunities are provided in PGY-5 year to provide additional training experiences in accordance with each resident's career goals; examples include community practice or rural radiation oncology rotations, additional research time, or away rotations offering training in specialized procedures or techniques available at outside institutions.
 During all rotations, resident time is protected to ensure participation in conferences, didactic activities, chart rounds and tumor boards.

 During the PGY4 year, residents are guaranteed a minimum of 6 months for a continuous research block as long as they are in good standing.
 Residents are encouraged to work on research throughout their residency so they are able to make the most of their research block.
 For very motivated residents with a well-thought-out research plan, additional elective research time may be allotted.
 View the current resident schedule (PDF).
 Individuals interested in obtaining a master's degree in public health or a master of science in clinical research are encouraged to speak to the program director early during training.